phaserjs/phaser-ce/README.md

 ### Thanks

 @bseiller, @GrindheadGames, @josalmi, @photonstorm, @qdrj, @samme, @Siri0n, @zhanghuanchong

-## Version 2.10.5 - 8th May 2018

-### Bug Fixes

-* Phaser could fail to resume a suspended Web Audio context if the mouse cursor left the browser window before clicking on the game canvas (#437).

 For changes in previous releases please see the extensive [Change Log](https://github.com/photonstorm/phaser-ce/blob/master/CHANGELOG.md).